 - To pass this course you should pass the written exam and any 2 from 5 computer assignments, see description of comp. assignments at the course homepage.
 You will get b.p. for them. - Any 2 from 4 home assignments should be handed in before the final exam.
 You will get b.p. for them. - Programs can be written in Matlab or C++/PETSc.
 Comp.ex.
 5 should be done in PETSc.
-See PETSc programs for solution of Laplace equation at "GitHub Page with MATLAB Source Codes". https://github.com/springer-math/Numerical_Linear_Algebra_Th - The final exam is compulsory, written.
+See PETSc programs for solution of Laplace equation at "GitHub Page with MATLAB Source Codes".

+https://github.com/springer-math/Numerical\Linear\Algebra\Theory\and\Applications

+- The final exam is compulsory for Master's students, written.
 B.p. will be added to the final grade at exam. - The theory questions will be choosen from the list which is possible download from the course homepage.

-Course in Numerical Linear Algebra Organization: computer labs
+Organization: computer labs